brettory-zz/R2Jags/README.md

 The model seems trustworthy, now we can try to answer our research questions.
 Our first two questions were if fathers spend more time with children when their partners work more, and if this is true across all countries in our study.
 We'll produce a table eventually, but let's start by visualizing it.

+First extract the data we want to plot and create a list of countries
 ```{r}
 # create summary data as list
 sum <- summary(fistr_pat_mcmc)